gullwings13/weather-app/README.md

-# Build a Weather App
+## 🏝️ Build a Weather App using the OpenWeatherMap API

+Here's an exciting challenge: You'll be building a small weather app, using your newfound skills with APIs!

 Here's an exciting challenge: You'll be building a small weather app, using your newfound skills with APIs!